 - The web pages accessed at the site, as well as any applications used and forms data.

-- The Uniform Resource Locator ("URL") of the site which a user visited prior to NYC Votes Contribute (if detectable), if such user did not connect directly to NYC Votes Contribute, or use it as a homepage or "Portal."
+- The Uniform Resource Locator ("URL") of the site which a user visited prior to Contribute (if detectable), if such user did not connect directly to Contribute, or use it as a homepage or "Portal."

-The CFB uses this information to identify site performance needs; to ensure compatibility with the technology used by NYC Votes Contribute's visitors, and to generally add and improve services offered on NYC Votes Contribute.
-In order to accomplish those goals, from time to time, the CFB may conduct statistical analysis of the data it collects.
+The CFB uses this information to identify site performance needs, to ensure compatibility with the technology used by Contribute's visitors, and to generally add and improve services offered by Contribute.
+In order to accomplish those goals, from time to time the CFB may conduct statistical analysis of the data it collects.
 Any information collected, retained, or disclosed by the CFB is treated in accordance with the City of New York’s Identifying Information Law, as well as other relevant federal, state, and local laws.

-The CFB does not collect data for commercial or marketing purposes, 3 and the CFB does not sell, exchange or otherwise distribute the data collected by NYC Votes Contribute for commercial or marketing purposes.
+The CFB does not collect data for commercial or marketing purposes, 3 and the CFB does not sell, exchange or otherwise distribute the data collected by Contribute for commercial or marketing purposes.

-During a session on NYC Votes Contribute, a user may affirmatively submit information to the CFB by, among other means, electronic mail ("e-mail"), by filling in and submitting an on-line form, or by electing to personalize NYC Votes Contribute and use it as a customized portal.
-Such affirmatively submitted information is stored in a secure environment, and will be used by the CFB as part of its routine business as an agency of the City of New York, in furtherance of its duties and/or obligations to citizens of the City of New York (i.e., "governmental purposes").
+During a session on Contribute, a user may affirmatively submit information to the CFB by, among other means, electronic mail ("email"), filling in and submitting an online form, or by electing to personalize Contribute and use it as a customized portal.
+Such affirmatively submitted information is stored in a secure environment, and will be used by the CFB as part of its routine business as an agency of the City of New York, in furtherance of its mission and duties and/or obligations to citizens of the City of New York (i.e., "governmental purposes").
 4

-The governmental purposes to which affirmatively submitted information may be put include, but are not limited to, the following:
+The governmental purposes of affirmatively submitted information may include, but are not limited to, the following:

-- Helping the CFB respond to a request for information not readily available from NYC Votes Contribute.
+- Helping the CFB respond to a request for information not readily available from Contribute.

-- Investigating a problem reported to the CFB via NYC Votes Contribute.
+- Investigating a problem reported to the CFB via Contribute.
 5

-- Keeping lists of those who are interested in some particular issue or facet of the CFB’s work or who request to receive information about the CFB's work and those who request to receive voter information.
+- Keeping lists of those who are interested in some particular issue or facet of the CFB’s work or who request to receive information about the CFB's work or voter information.

 - Assisting users in registering to vote, checking their voter registration, correcting their voter registration, finding their polling place, finding their political representatives, finding out about candidates running for office in their district, and obtaining a copy of their election ballot.

-- Assisting the CFB with its voter education and campaign finance mandates by tracking the numbers of users of the services and information used on NYC Votes Contribute.
+- Assisting the CFB with its voter education and campaign finance mandates by tracking the numbers of users of the services and the services used on Contribute.

-- Disclosure of such information required to be disclosed by the CFB under the provisions of the New York City Charter and New York City Campaign Finance Act, or pursuant to a request made under Freedom of Information Law ("FOIL") or court order, if such information is not protected by law.
+- Disclosure of such information required to be disclosed by the CFB under the provisions of the New York City Charter and New York City Campaign Finance Act, or pursuant to a request made under Freedom of Information Law ("FOIL") or court order, if such information is not protected by federal, state, or local law.
 6

-The CFB does not rent or sell personally identifiable information (i.e., information such as name, birth date, address, phone number, email, etc., or other information that identifies or could lead to the identification of a user as a particular person), nor would the CFB exchange or trade such information with third-parties without a user's explicit permission.
+The CFB does not rent or sell personally identifiable information (i.e., information such as name, birth date, address, phone number, email, etc., or other information that identifies or could lead to the identification of a user as a particular person), nor would the CFB exchange or trade such information with third parties without a user's explicit permission.
 The CFB does not disclose credit card or other personally identifiable information other than as necessary to complete a voter registration inquiry or credit card or other financial transaction, or upon explicit permission from the applicable user.
 All such use by the CFB of financial information shall be subject to the section of this policy on financial issues, set forth below.

-If an NYC Votes Contribute user has elected not to receive further information from the CFB, NYC Votes Contribute will not send such information.
-If NYC Votes Contribute sends electronic mail ("e-mail") to a user, such e-mail is NOT confidential, 7 and is identical in nature to that information generally available to the public and news media.
+If a Contribute user has elected not to receive further information from the CFB, the CFB will not send such information.
+If the CFB sends email to a user, such email is not confidential, 7 and is identical in nature to that information generally available to the public and news media.

-In certain instances, a user may have the opportunity to receive or create a password to access or submit personally identifiable information.
-One should not divulge a password to anyone, and the CFB will never ask a user for a password in a telephone call, fax, e-mail or other form of unsolicited communication.
+- In certain instances, a user may have the opportunity to receive or create a password to access or submit personally identifiable information.
+One should not divulge a password to anyone, and the CFB will never ask a user for a password in an email, telephone call, fax, or other form of unsolicited communication.
 When a user is finished with an application or applications that are password protected, such user should exit the relevant page(s).
 If the browser used to access said password protected pages is a publicly-accessible browser, users should close down the entire session and, if applicable or possible, flush any temporary caches or other areas where such a password might be stored subsequent to use, and log out of all applications.

-- The CFB has integrated industry standard or better security measures and systems into the design, implementation and day to day operation of NYC Votes Contribute and its underlying servers and networks.
-8 Furthermore, the CFB maintains ongoing efforts to identify and/or block unauthorized intrusions into, attempts to upload to or change information on, or activities that otherwise cause damage to NYC Votes Contribute or the information contained in NYC Votes Contribute.
+- The CFB has integrated industry standard or stricter security measures and systems into the design, implementation, and day to day operation of Contribute and its underlying servers and networks.
+8 Furthermore, the CFB maintains ongoing efforts to identify and/or block unauthorized intrusions into, attempts to upload to or change information on, or activities that otherwise cause damage to Contribute or the information resident hereon or submitted hereto.
 9

 Cookies are text files, or entries in larger files, utilized to distinguish between visitors to a website, and to track information during multiple visits to a website.
-The CFB uses "temporary cookies" 10 on some parts of NYC Votes Contribute, and such temporary cookies expire upon the end of the browsing session.
-This website and NYC Votes Contribute generally, do not use "persistent cookies."
-11 However, if a user registers to use NYC Votes Contribute as a customized portal, the CFB uses a persistent cookie to facilitate such customization.
+The CFB uses "temporary cookies" 10 on some parts of Contribute, and such temporary cookies expire upon the end of the browsing session.
+The Website, and Contribute generally, do not use "persistent cookies."
+11 However, if a user registers to use Contribute as a customized portal, the CFB uses a persistent cookie to facilitate such customization.
 The CFB may also use persistent cookies to understand the distribution and patterns of unique and repeat visitors and to enhance the accessibility of the site.

-NYC Votes Contribute does not use web bugs 12 on its web pages or in any html e-mail generated by use of the portal, or otherwise sent from NYC Votes Contribute, for any purpose other than to identify site performance needs; to ensure compatibility with the technology used by NYC Votes Contribute's visitors; and to generally add and improve services offered on NYC Votes Contribute.
+Contribute does not use web bugs 12 on its web pages or in any html email generated by use of the portal, or otherwise sent from Contribute, for any purpose other than to identify site performance needs, to ensure compatibility with the technology used by Contribute's visitors, and generally to add and improve services offered on Contribute.

 Third Party Links

-The content of NYC Votes Contribute's webpages is copyrighted, and contains some third party images/graphics that are used with permission.
-Users are notified, therefore, that one should presume the need to obtain permission from the copyright holder before reproducing or otherwise using images/graphics from this website.
+The content of Contribute's webpages is copyrighted, and contains some third party images/graphics that are used with permission.
+Users are therefore notified to presume the need to obtain permission from the copyright holder before reproducing or otherwise using images/graphics from the Website.

-The City of New York's duties and obligations toward its citizens are set forth in the City Charter and in all applicable and relevant local, state and federal law.
+The City of New York's duties and obligations toward its citizens are set forth in the City Charter and in all applicable and relevant federal, state, and local law.
 The CFB's duties and obligations are set forth in the City Charter as well as in the New York City Campaign Finance Act and the CFB's Rules.

 The material you submit may be seen by various people.
-We may enter the information you send into our electronic database, to share with our attorneys and investigators involved in law enforcement or public policy development.
+Among other CFB actions, we may enter the information you send into our electronic database, to share with our attorneys and investigators involved in law enforcement or public policy development.
 We may also share it with a variety of other government agencies enforcing consumer protection, competition, and other laws.
 You may be contacted by any of those agencies.

 Pursuant to Article 6 of NYS Public Officers Law 87, certain categories of information may be exempt from such disclosure under FOIL including, but not limited to, records whose disclosure would constitute an unwarranted invasion of personal privacy under 89(2) of Article 6, or might endanger the life or safety of any person.

-E-mail is generally not secure against interception.
-If a communication is very sensitive, or includes personal information like a bank account, charge card, or social security number, it is more prudent to send such communication by postal mail (i.e., "snailmail") instead.
+Email is generally not secure against interception.
+If a communication is very sensitive, or includes personal information like a bank account, charge card, social security number, or other personal information, it is more prudent to send such communication by postal mail (i.e., "snailmail") instead.

 The CFB maintains user registration information behind a "firewall" and limits accessibility to such information to only those few employees that have special access rights to production systems.
 Sensitive information submitted by users is transmitted by Secure Socket Layer ("SSL") technology and encrypted.